somedatapacket/docs.humio.com/content/sending_logs_to_humio/integrations/kafka_connect.md

 ## Configuring the kafka connector
 <!-- Some intro about what to do with the following -->

+This section shows how to configure the Kafka connector to send data to Humio.
+Configuration is done in 2 parts.
+A `worker.properties` properties file and a JSON request with the `connector properties` starting the connector.

 ### Worker.properties
 The worker properties for the connector could look like below.
 It uses JSON for Serialization and does not use schemas.